 - Gather Recipes

-- Pricing your Fundraising Cookbook
+- Pricing the Fundraising Cookbook

-- Promote your Fundraising Cookbook
+- Promote Your Fundraising Cookbook

 - Sell your Fundraising Cookbooks Online

-- Thank Your Donors And Keep in Touch
+- Thank Your Donors and Keep in Touch

 - Conclusions on Selling Fundraising Cookbooks